Founder and CEO

 Nicole loves to create, and is currently spending all of her free time launching her jewelry business, Token + Trifle.
 She also likes to read, explore the outdoors with her two crazy-but-loveable dogs, and set off on local and global adventures with her husband.

 As a journalism and global studies graduate, Sarah sought a career that encourages creativity and supports an important cause.
 In summer 2016, she found Youth Frontiers.
 Sarah loves that the organization teaches students to value themselves and others for the ultimate betterment of schools and the greater community.
-When she’s not communicating for Youth Frontiers, Sarah enjoys reading the words of others, stretching her limits in yoga and exploring the world through travel and photography.
+When she’s not communicating for Youth Frontiers, Sarah enjoys reading the words of others, stretching her limits in yoga and exploring the world through travel.

 Bio to come.